 He took a shepherd boy and turned him into a King.

 A grumbling fisherman and made him a leader of the Church.

 He took a Hebrew who was “dull of speech” and had him lead the people out of Egypt.

-And most of all, He Himself took the form of an infant…a baby lying in hay in a manger, to set the captives free…to give us eternal salvation!
+And most of all, He Himself took the form of an infant, of a baby lying in hay in a manger, to set the captives free; to give us eternal salvation!

-It is because it is the plain lump of clay that can be most easily molded into something beautiful as He takes it through the refining fire.
+It is because it is the plain lump of clay that can be most easily molded into something beautiful as He takes it in the Potter’s hands and puts it through the refining fire.
 And it is the plain and ordinary that we can most closely identify with.

 Have you ever looked at a lump of clay?
 It is just that, a lump.
-It is a formless, plain piece of….well, nothing much.
+It is a formless, plain piece of nothing!